shubham29mehta/Hate-Speech-Detection/README.md

 # API

 Using FastAPI,docker and azure I have created a web server that exposes a /predict route.
-Clients will post their hate speech identificationrequest to the /predict and get the classification results.
+Clients can post their hate speech identification request to the /predict and get the classification results.

 **URL to use API** : http://20.237.46.134/docs